-We have free play where he can choose whatever he likes so he can unwind from the day.
-He is allowed a set amount of screen time and he can choose to have it now if he wants to.
-I use this time to make the dinner and do anything else I need to do.
+Then have free play where they can choose how to unwind from the day.
+Have a set amount of screen time and allow them the choice of when to use it.
+Use this time to do anything you need to do.https://lovingmummylife.co.uk/12-reasons-why-your-family-need-alexa-and-the-echo-show/

 Step 4 – Dinner Time

-We sit down as a family around the kitchen table when daddy gets home from work.
-While we eat our dinner we like to all tell each other a good bit of the day.
-By modelling this behaviour for him, it has encouraged my son to be more open and we now find out all sorts of interesting and funny things about the day.
+While you eat dinner talk to each other a good bit of your day.
+By modelling this behaviour, it can encourage your children to be more open and find out all sorts of interesting and funny things about the day.
 You can also play ‘Would you rather to find out interesting things about each other.

 Step 5 – Reading and Homework